siderolabs/terraform-provider-talos/docs/resources/machine_configuration_apply.md

 - `client_key` (String, Sensitive) The client key

+<a id="nestedatt--on_destroy"></a>
+### Nested Schema for `on_destroy`

+Optional:

+- `graceful` (Boolean) Graceful indicates whether node should leave etcd before the upgrade, it also enforces etcd checks before leaving.
+Default true
+- `reboot` (Boolean) Reboot indicates whether node should reboot or halt after resetting.
+Default false
+- `reset` (Boolean) Reset the machine to the initial state (STATE and EPHEMERAL will be wiped).
+Default false

 <a id="nestedatt--timeouts"></a>
 ### Nested Schema for `timeouts`

 Optional:

 - `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
 - `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).